 Welcome to the Brian Micklethwait Archive.
-We have started to add writings to this site.
+We are slowly adding writings to this site.
 For progress on this see the news section.

 The Failure of Politics and the Pull of Freedom: Reflections on the Work of the Reading Reform Foundation

 The flow of information from the outside world to underlings of all kinds – employees, footsoldiers, children – can no longer be controlled by the bosses, the generals, or the teachers or the parents.

 Geoff Boycott and the vices and virtues of selfishness